Zanana-med/Born2BeRoot/README.md

  [The Best YouTube Video To Understand The Configuration of a LVM Using Terminal](https://www.youtube.com/watch?v=214rUhQe7B4&t=98s&ab_channel=DorianDotSlash)

-LVM is short of Logical Volume Manager, allow the creation of **Groups** of disks or partitions that can be assembled into a single (or multiple) filesystems.
+LVM is short of Logical Volume Manager, allow the creation of **Groups** of disks or partitions that can be assembled into a single (or multiple) filesystem.
 Can be used nearly for every mount point **EXCEPT** `/boot`, because GRUB cannot read from LVM metadata.

 Why LVM and not standard partitions ?